 Place a large non-stick pan over medium-high heat.
 Working in batches, place tortillas in hot pan and cook until warmed through, 30-60 seconds, flipping halfway through.

-Immediately remove tortillas to a piece of foil and wrap to keep warm.
+Immediately remove tortillas to a piece of foil and wrap in a pouch to keep warm.
+Keep pan over medium-high heat.

 Cook the Beef Mixture